Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media

 To account for users who may be misinformed through exposure, we employ a single-step linear threshold opinion-spreading process\cite{Granovetter1978May}.
-This is a simple way to model complex contagion\cite{centola2010spread,Lilian2013srep,monsted2017evidence}, according to which individuals require multiple exposures to misinformation before they become misinformed themselves.
+While many social influence models have been proposed\cite{Fortunato2009review}, this is a simple way to capture complex contagion, according to which individuals may require multiple exposures to misinformation before they become misinformed themselves\cite{centola2010spread,Lilian2013srep,monsted2017evidence}.
 Let a linear threshold $\phi$ represent the minimum number of misinformed friends needed for an ordinary node to become misinformed.
 If the total number of misinformed friends of $i$ is greater than or equal to $\phi$, $i$ is marked as misinformed ($M$).
 The remaining nodes are marked as ordinary susceptibles ($O$).
 We can interpret $\phi$ as a measure of ``resilience'' to misinformation; as it increases, individuals require more exposure to misinformation to be converted to the misinformed group.
+Conversely, we can think of $\phi$ as inversely related to intent or motivation to engage with low-credibility content\cite{Simon2021Jul}.
 Note that since we explore the full range of $\phi$ values, the following results are unaffected whether the threshold is defined based on the number of users or the number of retweets.

 Fig.~\ref{fig:effect_of_phi}A shows how $\phi$ influences the number of misinformed individuals within the retweet network.
 With strong resilience ($\phi > 10$), exposure to misinformation does not have much effect and few nodes are converted to the misinformed group.
 Conversely, when resilience to misinformation is very low (as in the simple contagion case $\phi = 1$), all nodes exposed to a misinformation-containing post are converted to the misinformed group.
 Through this process, empirically observed misinformation-sharing behavior leads to information networks with misinformed subpopulations of varying sizes based on different $\phi$ values.